 The gases presented in this chapter have solely anthropogenic sources.
-These man-made greenhouse gases include CFCs, HCFCs, HFCs, SF6, NF3, $SO_2F_2$ and halons, and most of these gases did not exist in the atmosphere before the $20^{th}$ century.
+These man-made greenhouse gases include CFCs, HCFCs, HFCs, SF6, NF3, SO2F2 and halons, and most of these gases did not exist in the atmosphere before the 20^{th} century.
 Although the gases have much lower concentration levels than most of the natural gases mentioned in the previous section, they are strong infrared absorbers, many of them with extremely long atmospheric lifetimes resulting in high global warming potentials (see Table 3).
-As a group, the gases contribute to around 12% to the overall global radiative forcing since 1750 in according to the AR5 IPCC report (Myhre et al, 2013b).
-The annual mean concentrations for all years and all gases included in the monitoring programme are given in Appendix I (Table A 1, page 130), whereas trends, uncertainties and regression coefficients are found in Table A 2.
+As a group, the gases contribute to around 12% to the overall global radiative forcing since 1750 (Myhre et al., 2013b).
+The annual mean concentrations for all years and all gases included in the monitoring programme are given in Appendix I (Table A 1, page 120), whereas trends, uncertainties and regression coefficients are found in Table A 2.